jbaw26/Opencv-animation/README.md

 # Opencv-animation

-Some animation with opencv as interface display
+Some animations with opencv as interface display